Arashkhajooei/ApacheAirflow_DAG_Guid/README.md

 Instantiate the DAG object, providing the DAG ID, schedule information, and default arguments:

-Creating the DAG object: This step instantiates the DAG object using the DAG() class.
+Creating the DAG object: This step instantiates the DAG object using the ```python DAG()``` class.
 The DAG object represents the overall workflow and manages the execution of tasks.

 DAG ID: This specifies a unique identifier for the DAG.
 It should be descriptive and consistent across DAGs.